itsjaboyd/cifar100-project/README.md

 To run this standard project method, you supply running the file with 'standard' or no argument.
 Please note that this project requries Python 3.6+ to run, so be sure to specify the python command for which your installation resides (sometimes python3 ... or just regular python ...).
+Running this command will also run all unit tests associated with each network type.

 $ `python cifar.py` or `python cifar.py standard`